Archiving with CLOCKSS

 Example reference for an article with more than 20 authors

 Wiskunde, B., Arslan, M., Fischer, P., Nowak, L., Van den Berg, O., Coetzee, L., Juárez, U., Riyaziyyat, E., Wang, C., Zhang, I., Li, P., Yang, R., Kumar, B., Xu, A., Martinez, R., McIntosh, V., Ibáñez, L. M., Mäkinen, G., Virtanen, E., . . .
 Kovács, A. (2019).
-Indie pop rocks mathematics: Twenty One Pilots, Nicolas Bourbaki, and the empty set.
+Indie pop rocks mathematics: twenty one pilots, Nicolas Bourbaki, and the empty set.
 Journal of Improbable Mathematics, 27(1), 1935–1968. https://doi.org/10.0000/3mp7y-537

 Two or more works by the same author